 Mitsubishi Heavy Industries, already Japan's biggest aerospace company, has completed takeover of launch and marketing operations of Japan's medium-lift H-IIA launcher.
 MHI, the prime H-IIA contractor, signed the H-IIA agreement Nov.
 20 with the Space Activities Commission, which hoped for competition in the selection process but had no other bids.
 MHI gains transfer of the program for free but will pay about $246,000 per launch as royalties on H-IIA patents.
 Meanwhile, Lockheed ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Mitsubishi Assumes Control Of Japan's H-IIA Launchers".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Mitsubishi Assumes Control Of Japan's H-IIA Launchers".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.